-"But if he is so large and strong," said Tommy, "I should suppose it must be impossible ever to tame him."
-"So perhaps it would," replied Mr. Barlow, "did they not instruct those that have already been tamed to assist in catching others."-T. How is that, sir ?-Mr. B. When they have discovered a forest where these animals resort, they make a large enclosure with strong pales and a deep ditch, leaving only one entrance to it, which has a strong gate left purposely open.
+"But if he is so large and strong," said Tommy, "I should suppose it must be impossible ever to tame him."-"So perhaps it would," replied Mr. Barlow, "did not persons instruct those elephants that have been already tamed to assist in catching others."-T. How is that, sir?-Mr. B. When they have discovered a forest where these animals resort, they make a large enclosure with strong pales and a deep ditch, leaving only one entrance to it, which has a strong gate left purposely open.
 They then let one or two of their tame elephants loose, who join the wild ones, and gradually entice them into the enclosure.
-As soon as one of these has entered, a man, who stands ready, shuts the gate, and takes him prisoner.
-The animal, finding himself thus entrapped, begins to grow furious, and attempts to escape: but immediately two tame ones, of the largest size and greatest strength, who have been placed there on purpose, come up to him, one on each side, and beat him with their trunks till he becomes more quiet.
-A man then comes behind, ties a very large cord to each of his hind-legs, and fastens the other end of it to two great trees.
-He is then left without food for some hours, and n that time generally becomes so docile as to suffer himself to be conducted to the stable that is prepared for him, where he lives the rest of his life like a horse, or any other sort of domestic animal.-T. And pray, sir, what did the elephant do to the tailor?
-"There was," said Mr. Barlow, "at Surat, a city where many of these tame elephants are kept, a tailor, who used to sit and work in his shed, close to the place to which these elephants were led every day to drink.
-This man contracted a kind of acquaintance with one of the largest of these beasts, and used to present him with fruits and other vegetables whenever the elephant passed by his door.
+As soon as one of these has entered, a man who stood ready shuts the gate, and takes him prisoner.
+The animal, finding himself thus entrapped, begins to grow furious, and attempts to escape; but immediately two tame ones, of the largest size and greatest strength, who had been placed there on purpose, come up to him, one on each side, and beat him with their trunks till he becomes more quiet.
+A man then comes behind, ties a very stout cord to each of his hind legs, and fastens the other end of it to two great trees.
+He is then left without food for some hours, and in that time generally becomes so docile, as to suffer himself to be conducted to the stable that is prepared for him, where he lives the rest of his life, like a horse, or any other sort of domestic animal.-T. And pray, sir, what did the elephant do to the tailor?-"There was," said Mr. Barlow, "at Surat, a city where many of these elephants are kept, a tailor who used to sit and work in his shed, close to the place to which the elephants were led every day to drink.
+This man contracted a sort of acquaintance with one of the largest of these beasts, and used to present him with fruits and other vegetables whenever the elephant passed by his door.
 The elephant was accustomed to put his long trunk in at the window, and to receive in that manner whatever his friend chose to give.
-But one day the tailor happened to be in a more than ordinary ill humour, and not considering how dangerous it might prove to provoke an animal of that size and strength, when the elephant put his trunk in at the window as usual, instead of giving him anything to eat, he pricked him with his needle.
-The elephant instantly withdrew his trunk, and, without showing any marks of resentment, went on with the rest to drink; but, after he had quenched his thirst, he collected a large quantity of the dirtiest water he could find in his trunk-which I have already told you is capable of holding many gallons-and, when he passed by the tailor's shop, in his return, he discharged it full in his face, with so true an aim, that he wetted him all over, and almost drowned him; thus justly punishing the man for his ill-nature and breach of friendship."
+But one day the tailor happened to be in a more than ordinary ill-humour, and not considering how dangerous it might prove to provoke an animal of that size and strength, when the elephant put his trunk in at the window as usual, instead of giving him anything to eat, he pricked him with his needle.
+The elephant instantly withdrew his trunk, and without showing any marks of resentment, went on with the rest to drink; but after he had quenched his thirst, he collected in his trunk a large quantity of the dirtiest water he could find.
+The trunk, as I have already told you, is capable of holding many gallons; and when the elephant passed by the tailor's shop in his return, he discharged it full in his face, with so true an aim, that he wetted him all over, and almost drowned him; thus justly punishing the man for his ill-nature and breach of friendship."

-"Indeed," said Harry, "considering the strength of the animal, he must have had a great moderation and generosity not to have punished the man more severely; and therefore I think it is a very great shame to men ever to be cruel to animals, when they are so affectionate and humane to them."
+"Indeed," said Harry, "considering the strength of the animal, he must have had great moderation and generosity not to have punished the man more severely; and therefore I think it is a great shame to men ever to be cruel to brute animals, when those creatures are so affectionate and loving towards them."